oscargcs/airports-of-the-world/README2.md

 ## Usage

--Use npm run start:all to start both the stub server and the Angular development server.
+-Use "npm run start:all" to start both the stub server and the Angular development server.

--Use ng test to run the tests.
+-Use "ng test" to run the tests.

 -Login only succeeds with username "oscar" and password "123".
 Any other combination throws an error.